readthedocs/blog/read-the-docs-2015-stats.rst

 The lack of commiters is sad though, and I hope that we can get more people involved with the project over time.
+It really is unsustainable at the current level of community involvement.
+All of our operations and user support tasks are done by vanishingly small number of volunteers, with almost no new growth in that group of folks.

 .. _Gregor: http://gremu.net/